 I stayed in Kyoto Plaza Hotel (京都プラザホテル) which is a budget hotel, and as always, I like it close to the JR train station.
 Hop on the bus #100 @ the bus stop in front of the JR train station and for about 12 bus stops (28 mins), hop off the Ginkaku-ij mae station and cross the road to arrive the Philosopher’s path – a pleasant pedestrian stone path along a stream with hundreds of cherry trees planted.
 Philosopher’s walk is definitely on the first of my list for cherry blossom viewing.
 Go earlier in the morning to avoid the crowd, and it has enough space and angles to make sure you get stunning photos with the amazing scenery – up close and personal 🙂

-Have fun posing in front of your favourite trees and photo-taking, go back to the main road once you arrive Ginkaku-ji, and drop by the small gift shops and send a postcard to home at the post office.
+Have fun posing in front of your favorite trees and photo-taking, go back to the main road once you arrive Ginkaku-ji, and drop by the small gift shops and send a postcard to home at the post office.

 Hop on the bus #100 again, and you should reach Gojo-zaka mae, walk along Shimizu New Way Chawan-zaka that heading towards the iconic (and possibly most recognizable?) temple in Kyoto – Kiyomizu dera.

-There are a lot to see and do in the temple, which there is an abundance of information from the internet.
+There is a lot to see and do in the temple, which there is an abundance of information from the internet.
 My recommendation – don’t miss the chance to sit down in Rokkatei and enjoy a bowl of udon and red-bean soup on your right in the temple as an early lunch (just to avoid the crowd).
 Sitting in the pavilion, a comforting breeze blows down the sakura drops like confetti, landing on your head, and landing on your bowl …. right there, a poetic movie scene right in front of your eyes.

 Rokkatei – www.rokkatei.co.jp